mishraricha1806/kitchensinkk/README.md

 ## Prerequisites
 Before you begin, ensure you have the following installed:

-Java 21: Ensure you have Java 21 installed to build the application.
+- Java 21: Ensure you have Java 21 installed to build the application.
-Maven: Used for building the application.
+- Maven: Used for building the application.
+- MongoDB ATLAS
-Docker: To containerize the application.
+- Docker: To containerize the application.
-Kubernetes: For deploying the application to a Kubernetes cluster.
+- Kubernetes: For deploying the application to a Kubernetes cluster.
-kubectl: Command-line tool for interacting with the Kubernetes cluster.
+- kubectl: Command-line tool for interacting with the Kubernetes cluster.

-Building the Application
+### Building the Application
 Clone the repository:

 git clone <repository-url>